-The following operations are impacted when accessing bucket content from the Orchestrator UI:
+The following operations are impaired when accessing bucket content from the Orchestrator UI:

 - Uploading files into a storage bucket